UdayParkar/dev02/README.md

 1. 🔨 Build frontend Docker image
 2. 🔨 Build backend Docker image
+3. 🔐 scan frontend image with trivy
+4. 🔐 scan backend image with trivy
-3. 🔐 Login to AWS ECR using OIDC
+5. 🔐 Login to AWS ECR using OIDC
-4. 📤 Push both images to ECR
+6. 📤 Push both images to ECR
-5. 🚀 SSH into EC2 and restart the app using `docker compose pull && docker compose up -d`
+7. 🚀 SSH into EC2 and deploy the app.

 **Screenshot Placeholder:**